 The accompanying CFS were prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and applicable rules and regulations of the Securities and Exchange Commission ("SEC") regarding consolidated financial reporting.
-The accompanying CFS include the financial statements of the Company and its 100% owned subsidiaries "Shuhai Skill (HK)", and "Tianjin Information", and its VIE, Shuhai Beijing, and Shuhai Beijing's 100% owned subsidiaries - Xunrui, Guozhong Times and Jingwei.
+The accompanying CFS include the financial statements of the Company and its 100% owned subsidiaries "Shuhai Skill (HK)", and "Tianjin Information", and its VIE, Shuhai Beijing, and Shuhai Beijing's 100% owned subsidiaries - Xunrui, Guozhong Times, Guohao Century, Guozhong Haoze, and Jingwei, and Guohao Century's 69.81% owned subsidiary - Zhangxun.
 All significant inter-company transactions and balances were eliminated in consolidation.